-The university must consider whether there are benefits to a holistic approach for the provision, advancement, and support of high-performance computing (HPC) and other cyber-infrastructure (CI) to include storage, networking, visualization, data sets, software, and personnel to advance research across all disciplines.
-The Provost, the Vice President for Research, and the Vice President of IT should convene key constituent deans and others to address the fundamental question: Is UMD approaching the provision of HPC and CI appropriately given collective vision for the future?
-Next steps regarding this action item should logically evolve from that point, including articulation of such a vision and a plan to bring it about.
+The university must consider whether there are Whatever model is selected, it must take into benefits to a holistic approach for the provision, consideration the impact of privacy laws, regulations, advancement, and support of high-performance and policies (e.g., HIPPA, export control, etc.) upon computing (HPC) and other cyber-infrastructure (CI) that model/approach to ensure that solutions do not to include storage, networking, visualization, data constrain broader approaches; flexibility to account for sets, software, and personnel to advance research uncertainty and change in these conditions must be across all disciplines.
+The Provost, the Vice President considered as well.
+Significant attention must be paid not for Research, and the Vice President of IT should only to the provision of hardware and software for HPC convene key constituent deans and others to address and other physical elements of CI (including visualization the fundamental question: Is UMD approaching the technology), but also to providing appropriate and provision of HPC and CI appropriately given collective abundant trained support personnel who can assist and vision for the future?
+Next steps regarding this action enhance the use of whatever resources are provided. item should logically evolve from that point, including This, in fact, must be a key focus in any endeavor, articulation of such a vision and a plan to bring it about. regardless of how it is structured and organized.